rusefi/rusefi_documentation/Vault-Of-Terminology.md

-# Abbreviations and Terminology
+# Acronyms, Abbreviations and Terminology

-## This document contains all of the commonly used abbreviations and terminology used by rusEFI
+## This document contains all of the commonly used acronyms, abbreviations and terminology used by rusEFI

 <details markdown="1"><summary><u>AAP</u></summary>